Local restaurant rallies behind ‘Benny the brave’ - Shelby County Reporter

 Local restaurant rallies behind ‘Benny the brave’

-By SCOTT MIMS / Staff writer
+By SCOTT MIMS / Staff Writer

 Calera restaurant Bertolone’s Classic Italian has started a fundraiser to help baby Benny Smith, aka “Benny the Brave,” who has severe symptoms caused by an apparent airway disorder.